 This is when the body is exposed to high levels of stress over a long period of time.
 Blood pressure can remain elevated making the body vulnerable to a number of stress related diseases, usually behavioral and physiological problems. you may have difficulty concentrating and have anxiety and memory problems.
 This is because the brain's neurons are disrupted.
 I'm sure you have experienced this.
 It's why we have trouble thinking properly when we are stress or agitated.

 Once the event is over the body reverts back to homeostasis.
 The body will activate neurotransmitters to help the body recover.
 Stress becomes a problem when the stress response is not turned off.
-It's when your stress levels occur over a long period of time, then the adrenal glands become exhausted and you feel tired all the time, and maybe you will become ill.
-It affects your immune system.
+It's when your stress levels occur over a long period of time, then the adrenal glands become exhausted and you feel tired all the time; maybe you will become ill.
+Stress affects your immune system.